ashreeta/energy-hub-model-generator-aimms/README.md

 If you would like to optimize the selection and sizing of *energy conversion and storage technologies* for a given case, you must define the properties of the technologies to be considered.
 These should be defined in the "technology_data" directory in the root directory of the project.

 Descriptions of energy conversion and storage technologies should be defined in a "conversion_technology_data.csv" file and a "storage_technology_data.csv"file, respectively, which should be placed within this directory.
 These files must be formatted in a specific way, with specific properties defined on each row.
-See the section below "Formatting of technology input files" for details on how to format these files.
+See [Input file specification](https://github.com/hues-platform/energy-hub-model-generator-aimms/blob/master/INPUT_FILE_SPECIFICATION.md) for further details.

 For an example of how to structure and format these files, see the default "conversion_technology_data.csv" and "storage_technology_data.csv" files in this folder.
-Note: In the current version of the EHM Generator, it is not possible to generate models for optimizing the network technologies or topolocy.
+Note: In the current version of the EHM Generator, it is not possible to generate models for optimizing the network technologies or topology.

 If you would like to generate a model for only operational optimization of a given case, it is unnecessary to define these files.